 Conversion Rates

-This essential metric details what percentage of visitors to your website or landing page convert or take a significant step toward becoming a real customer.
+These essential benchmarks detail what percentage of visitors to your website or landing page convert or take a significant step toward becoming a real customer.
 Measuring your conversion rates will help you gain a better understanding of where your prospects are at every level of the buyer’s journey, and what aspects of your messaging and nurture campaigns resonate most with your prospects.

 Recognizing what touchpoints to measure and how your audience progresses through the sales funnel reveals a lot about the overall success of your campaigns.